RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Background

 GPUs are designed to accelerate compute-intensive workloads with high levels of data parallelism.
 As shown in Fig.~\ref{fig:diagram0.jpg}., a typical GPU program contains three parts — a code segment that runs on the host CPU (the \emph{CPU segment}), the host/device \emph{memory copy segment}, and the device code segment which is also known as the \emph{GPU kernel}.
 GPU kernels are single instruction multiple threads (SIMT) programs.
 The programmer writes code for one thread, many threads are grouped into one thread block, and many thread blocks form a GPU kernel.
 The threads in one block execute the same instruction on different data simultaneously.
 A GPU consists of multiple streaming multiprocessors (SMs).
 The SM is the main computing unit, and each thread block is assigned to an SM to execute.
 Inside each SM are many smaller execution units that handle the physical execution of the threads in a thread block assigned to the SM, such as CUDA cores for normal arithmetic operations, special function units (SFUs) for transcendental arithmetic operations, and load and store units (LD/ST) for transferring data from/to cache or memory.

 When GPU-accelerated tasks are executed concurrently, kernels from different tasks are issued to a GPU simultaneously.
-Standard CUDA streaming supports multiple kernels concurrently within the same CUDA context.
-However, it cannot effectively manage concurrent GPU kernels and tasks in an explicit manner.
 When kernels are launched, the thread blocks are dispatched to all the SMs on a first-come, first-served basis.
-The first-launched kernel occupies all the GPU resources, and the next kernel begins its execution only when SMs are freed after completion of the first kernel.
-Therefore, the execution of the concurrent tasks remains sequential despite the CUDA streaming mode.
+An \emph{occupancy factor}, defined as the ratio of active warps (a group of adjacent threads) on an SM to the maximum number of active warps supported by the SM, is used to describe the capacity of SMs.
+If the first-launched kernel is large and occupies all the GPU resources (the occupancy factor is 1), the next kernel begins its execution only when the first kernel is about to finish and resources within SMs are freed (occupancy factor below 1).
+To better manage GPU resources and support multiple kernels concurrently, Multi Process Service (MPS) and Multi-Instance GPU (MIG) have been introduced by NVIDIA.
+For example, the CUDA contexts belonging to MPS clients funnel their work through the MPS server.
+It allows client CUDA contexts to bypass hardware limitations associated with time sliced scheduling, and permit CUDA kernels to execute simultaneously \cite{MPS}.